pondzashi/SuiPort/README.md

 This reads `data/latest.json` and writes `dashboard.html` using Chart.js with a stacked bar chart of wallet and Suilend balances for each configured address.

+## Daily automation

+The repository contains a GitHub Actions workflow that refreshes the portfolio snapshot every day at 09:00 Bangkok time (02:00 UTC).
+The job runs `scripts/run_daily_snapshot.py`, which:

+1. Pulls on-chain balances for the address supplied via `SUI_ADDRESSES` and stores raw results in `data/` (per-address CSVs plus `latest.json`).
+2. Builds a Markdown summary and writes it to `data/latest_report.md`.

+When the workflow detects new data it commits the updated files back to the repository automatically.
+You can trigger it manually from the Actions tab using the **Run workflow** button.